waynodiablo/Oystercard/pills/css.md

 'CSS' stands for 'Cascading Style Sheets'.
 It is a language used to change the way [HTML](html.md) appears across different devices.
 HTML and CSS should always be maintained within separate files, a philosophy referred to as 'the separation of structure and presentation'.

 - _Cascading_: CSS is designed to declare high-level rules for often-used HTML elements, like `<div>` and `<a>`, and become more granular by applying more specific styles by using _selectors_.
 In this way, styles declared at higher levels 'cascade' down to more specific elements.
+Since HTML files can include multiple CSS files, styles declared in one file also 'cascade' down through all others.
 - _Style_: CSS is used to make HTML look good.
 Where HTML defines the **structure** of a page, CSS defines the **style** applied to that structure.
 CSS can therefore be thought of as the 'paint' applied to the structural HTML scaffold.
 - _Sheets_: CSS styles should always be separate from HTML structure, and CSS files should always be **imported into** HTML files.
 HTML uses the `<link>` tag to do this, usually (but not necessarily) within the `<head>` element.